openstack/swift/doc/source/overview_container_sharding.rst

 - UNSHARDED - There is just the standard container database, so all containers are by default in this state.
-- SHARDING - There are now 2 databases, the container database and a pivot database.
-The pivot database will store any metadata, container level stats, an object holding table, and a table that stores references to container shards.
+- SHARDING - There are now 2 databases, the container database and a shard database.
+The shard database will store any metadata, container level stats, an object holding table, and a table that stores references to container shards.
-- SHARDED - There is only 1 database, the pivot database.
-This state only exists for a root container, as by the time a container shard being sharded gets to this state, it'll be marked as deleted as all pivot references exist in the root container.
+- SHARDED - There is only 1 database, the shard database.
+This state only exists for a root container, as by the time a container shard being sharded gets to this state, it'll be marked as deleted as all shard references exist in the root container.

 So how does this work while sharding.
 Lets take a look: